Farama-Foundation/Arcade-Learning-Environment/docs/environments/breakout.md

 ## Actions

 Breakout has the action space of `Discrete(4)` with the table below listing the meaning of each action's meanings.
 To enable all 18 possible actions that can be performed on an Atari 2600, specify `full_action_space=True` during initialization or by passing `full_action_space=True` to `gymnasium.make`.
+To make the ball appear at start of an episode or after loss of a life, action `FIRE` (Value 1) needs to be pressed.

 |   Value | Meaning   |
 |---------|-----------|